The-OpenROAD-Project/OpenLane/docs/source/usage/exploration_script.md

         This can also be used to control the used PDK and its SCL, since it is set before sourcing the SCL-specific information, so this will override the SCL set in general.tcl and allow for more control on different standard cell libraries under the same design.

-    It's important to note that the used configuration in the expression should be assigned a value or a range of values preceding its use in the file.
+    It is important to note that the used configuration in the expression should be assigned a value or a range of values preceding its use in the file.

 **Important Note:** *If you are going to launch two or more separate regression runs that include same design(s), make sure to set different tags for them using the `--tag` option.
 Also, put memory management into consideration while running multiple threads to avoid running out of memory to avoid any invalid pointer access.*